 Rebecca holds a Bachelor of Science degree in Natural Resources Recreation and Tourism from Colorado State University and a Master of Science and Ph.D. in Natural Resources from the University of Vermont.
 She is adjunct faculty at the University of Vermont’s Rubenstein School of Environment and Natural Resources and serves on their Board of Advisors.
 Rebecca is a member of the Network for Landscape Conservation’s Coordinating Committee and Co-Chair of the Diversity and Inclusion Working Group.

 Eboni is a management professional with a background in non-profit administration, program operations, and workforce development.
-She is currently the Director of Operations with the Greening Youth Foundation, an Atlanta based nonprofits engages diverse youth and young adults by connecting them to the outdoors and careers in conservation.
+She is currently the Southeast Associate Director and NPS Diversity Liaison for the National Parks Conservation Association.
+Previously, Eboni was the Director of Operations with the Greening Youth Foundation, an Atlanta-based nonprofit that engages diverse youth and young adults by connecting them to the outdoors and careers in conservation.
 Outside of her work with the foundation, Eboni is the Board Chair for Georgia Conservancy’s Generation Green Board, a board member for the Appalachian Trail Conservancy, a board member of the Next 100 Coalition, a member of the Southeast Regional Council for National Parks Conservation Association, and the Labor and Industry Chair for Georgia NAACP.

 Eboni is also committed to serving as a mentor and facilitator with the Children's Forest of Georgia's Next Generation Forest Service Ambassadors and Forest for Every Classroom programs.